Reusing Historical Trajectories in Natural Policy Gradient via Importance Sampling: Convergence and Convergence Rate: Characterization of Asymptotic Convergence Rate

 Next, let the normalized error

 where sequence $\{\theta_n\}$ is obtained by the RNPG algorithm.
+The normalized term $\sqrt{\alpha_n}$ represents the order of the convergence of $\theta_n$.
+By studying the convergence of the normalized error, we want to establish an exact characterization of the asymptotic convergence behavior of the error.
 Let $E_n(t)$ denote the piecewise constant right continuous interpolation of $\{E_m\}_{m\ge n}$.
 The following theorem shows the convergence of the normalized error process. \begin{theorem} Under Assumption~\ref{ass:1} and Assumption~\ref{ass:2}, there exists a Wiener process $W(t)$ with covariance matrix $\widehat{\Sigma}(\bar{\theta})$, such that $E_n(t)$ converges weakly to a stationary solution to the following SDE: